COR1999/covid_case/readme.md

 ### Home Page
 * The home page contains the world map and the products users can buy.
 * You can zoom in on the Highcharts world map to find the number of cases, deaths and number recovered for each country.
 You can also print or export the map in different formats.
+The countries are categorized green, orange or red depending on the thresholds.
 * Underneath this is a gallery of the different products for sale, each containing a picture, description, price, quantity and buttons to interact with it.
 This also clearly shows if any products are out of stock.
-* All users can choose "Add to Bag" to place the item in their checkout basket.
+* Users can choose "Add to Bag" to place the item in their checkout basket.
 * Admins can also click "Update" to be taken to the "Update Product" page.

-### Update Product
+### Update Product - ADMIN
-* Here they can update the product fields such as name, price, colour, number in stock etc.
+* An admin can update the product fields such as name, price, colour, number in stock etc.
 * They can also delete products.

-### Add Products
+### Add Products - ADMIN
 * Admins can find the "Add Products" page in the nav bar.
 * Here they add a product and define all of the features related to the product, which will then get added to the home page.
 * They also can see a preview of the image they uploaded.